Losing dimensions: Geometric memorization in generative diffusion: Methods

+This Section gives the details of the theoretical framework that we have introduced in Section \ref{sec:theory}.
+Section \ref{app:positional-rem} explains how to use the physics of disordered systems to compute a memorization threshold for the diffusion model; Section \ref{app:jacobian} shows how to use the previous result to analytically estimate the spectrum of the eigenvalues of the Jacobian of the empirical score function, which drives diffusion while the model is memorizing data points.

-\section{Condensation time for positional REM}
+\subsubsection{Condensation time for positional REM}

 For simplicity, we will perform the analysis for coordinate-aligned linear manifolds.
 Consider $d$-dimensional normally distributed vector-valued data $\vect{y}^\mu$ where each component $y^\mu_k$ follows a centered normal distribution with variance $\sigma^2_k$.
 In the linear manifold case, number $d-m$ of these variances is equal to zero, meaning that the distribution spans a $m$-dimensional linear manifold.
-The number of datapoints are taken to be exponential in the size of the ambient space, i.e. $N = \exp\left(\alpha d\right)$, with $\alpha > 0$.
-Notice that $\sigma^2_k$ correspond to the eigenvalues of $F^{\top}F$ in the random projection model and we assume we have changed the coordinate system.
+The number of data points are taken to be exponential in the size of the ambient space, i.e. $N = \exp\left(\alpha d\right)$, with $\alpha > 0$.
 Let us take a fixed $\boldsymbol{x}$.
 Hence, in the variance exploding framework we have

-It is useful, at this point, to introduce the Random Energy Model (REM), firstly proposed by physicists \citep{Derrida1981,Montanari2009}, now imported to computer science to characterize diffusion models \citep{biroli2024dynamical}.
-The REM consists in a collection of energy levels $\{E_{\mu}\}_{\mu \leq N}$ that interact with an external heat-bath at an inverse temperature $\beta$.
+It is useful, at this point, to introduce the Random Energy Model (REM), firstly proposed by physicists \citep{derrida1981rem,montanari2009information}, now imported to computer science to characterize diffusion models \citep{biroli2024dynamical}.
+The REM consists in a collection of energy levels $\{E_{\mu}\}_{\mu \leq N}$ that interact with an external heat-bath at a temperature $t$.
 The energy levels are random variables generated from a probability density function $p(E|\vect{\theta})$ where $\vect{\theta}$ can be some parameters of the model and source of disorder for the system.
-The thermodynamics of the model shows a condensation phase at a critical temperature $\beta_c$ that shares similarities with glassy transitions in spin-glass models \citep{parisi}.
+The thermodynamics of the model shows a condensation phase at a critical temperature $t_c$ that shares similarities with glassy transitions in spin-glass models \citep{parisi}.
 Condensation, in turn, is analogous to memorization in diffusion models.
 The main thermodynamic quantities, such as the condensation temperature, can be fully recovered starting from the \textit{partition function} of the system, given by

 We can now map our diffusion model into a REM by redefining